Your buying rights are protected

 – to be excluded from any mass distribution of e-mail or sms messages.

 The Customer is entitled at any time to contact HomeChoice and request that the options selected by the Customer be amended.

-No modification to, variation to, amendment or addition to, or deletion from these terms and conditions is effective or enforceable unless expressed in writing and signed by both parties.
+No modification to, variation to, amendment or addition to, or deletion from these terms and conditions is effective or enforceable unless expressed in writing and signed by both parties or expressly agreed telephonically and followed up with the delivery of a copy of the amended agreement..
 No indulgence granted by HomeChoice is deemed to be a waiver by HomeChoice of any of its rights in this agreement.
 The Customer may not cede any of his/her rights under this agreement without HomeChoice’s prior written consent.